 This condition can disrupt the rhythm of your heart.
 It can cause palpitations, fainting or, in serious cases, cardiac arrest.

-A defibrillator (sometimes called an AED or ‘defib’) can save someone's life if they have a cardiac arrest.
-Learn more about defibs, and how to increase a person's chances of survival.
+A defibrillator (sometimes called an AED) can save someone's life if they have a cardiac arrest.
+Learn more about 'defibs' and how to find one.

 Adrenaline (epinephrine) is a hormone that helps you react more quickly in a stressful situation.
 Adrenaline is also used as an emergency treatment for a severe allergic reaction (anaphylaxis).
 Learn more here.